 Long-form companion to our Claude MCP setup guide, for people building their own remote MCP server.
-Documents, in painful detail, every OAuth-related bug we hit shipping mcp-analytics.com/mcp to production, why each one presented as “the connector silently fails”, and how we fixed each.
+Documents, in painful detail, every OAuth-related bug we hit getting mcp-analytics.com/mcp to work as a Claude and ChatGPT custom connector, why each one presented as “the connector silently fails”, and how we fixed each.

 If you’re a user trying to use an MCP server: read the setup guide instead.
 This article is for server implementers.